Back-end Engineering Articles

 content.txt

-Now let's open it from our Text Editor and start wiring something inside the text file.
-But, first, let's do something straightforward:
+Now let’s open it from our Text Editor, and start wiring something inside the text file.
+Let do something very simple:

 content.txt